Christmas in Wonderland: Plot

-Brian and Mary are spending the counterfeit money, Wayne is having troubles buying a gift for Judy, Danny can't find Brian or Mary at Santa's Village, and Leonard and Sheldon are looking for them.
-However, he goes to the amusement park to find them and finally meets the girl from the water park, who invites him to some Booster Juice.
+Brian and Mary are spending the counterfeit money, Wayne is having troubles choosing a gift for Judy, Danny can't find Brian or Mary at Santa's Village, and Leonard and Sheldon are looking for them.
+However, Danny goes to the amusement park to find them and finally meets the girl from the water park, who invites him to some Booster Juice.
 They learn they have everything in common such as both being from Los Angeles, both hating Edmonton, her name is Shane (which was his girlfriend's name in Los Angeles), and missing younger siblings.
 At LAX Airport, Judy is stuck waiting for her plane.
 There, she meets Kristopher Kringle who informs her that he got bumped too and that she shouldn't worry because "things always work themselves out one way or another".
 He then leaves to board his plane and shocks her after he knows her name.

 After leaving the bar, Wayne gets arrested by Gordon, but he explains that he is innocent.
 Brian and Mary witness this and after he explains what happened to them, Leonard and Sheldon finally catch up to and chase them.
 They bump into Ginger, but Brian finds out that Leonard and Sheldon work for her and run away again.
 Elsewhere, Wayne is getting interrogated but still has no idea what is going on.
 Just when they find out that the money is counterfeit, mall security bring Leonard and Sheldon to Gordon.
 The Saunders family gets released and Wayne is very upset at Danny for accidentally leaving Brian and Mary at Santa's Village.
 On their way out, they walk into Sam Nichols, who owns the mall.
 He says that he is willing to give Wayne a job.
 At home, they forgot about getting a tree, presents, or anything.
 The next morning, Judy is able to get home before Christmas and the kids marvel as they see a tree and presents.
 The turkey is even ready.
 Mary gets a letter from Santa saying that he is the one responsible for everything.